18 Best Work Boots On The Market (Review) in 2021

 Puncture Proof – As we discussed in the steel toe section, having puncture proof isn’t a safety tip, but an entire safety measure within your work boot.
 It’s arguably the most important feature, so be certain to be on the lookout.
 Countless users have evaded punctures, which can save you from losing a digit or an entire foot.
 This is something that you really shouldn’t overlook.

-It’s not just about the features—slip resistance, safety tip, etc.—it’s about how well it fits.
-You’ll be standing in your work boots for the better part of the day, so you don’t want to be uncomfortable, especially if you have circulation problems or joint issues, like arthritis.
-If your work boot doesn’t fit properly, it can cause far more problems than just feeling loose.
+A: It’s not just about the features—slip resistance, safety tip, etc.—it’s about how well it fits.
+You’ll be standing in your boots for the better part of the day, so you don’t want to be uncomfortable, especially if you have circulation problems or joint issues, like arthritis.
+If your boots aren't a good fit, it can cause far more problems than just feeling loose.
 It can actually be the entire reason that you trip, slip, or fall, and sustain injury.

 When your foot rattles around, even just a little bit, you’re not getting the full effect of slip resistance or the protection of your safety tip.
 Your boot needs to be a near-perfect fit, giving you room to wiggle your toes, but being tight enough against your ankle and calf that it’s not going anywhere, even if you were to trip.